 - Define creativity and examine the importance of creativity in your own life.

-- Recognize the importance of creativity for the development of all children.
+- Recognize the importance of creativity for infant and toddler development.

-Think about the word “creativity”; what does it mean to you?
-Can you think of a time when you thought completely “outside the box?”
-Think about yourself or people you know (friends, family, colleagues).
-Do you consider yourself or people you know to be creative?
-What does that mean?
-Maybe you or people you know have a unique way of expressing interests, ideas, questions or talents.
-What about when you were younger?
-Did you love imaginative play?
-How about drawing, painting or making play-dough masterpieces?
-During our days of to-do lists and hurried moments, how wonderful it would be to have moments to treat our mind as a playground and to think freely and creatively.
+Think about the word "creativity;" what does it mean to you?
+Can you think of a time when you thought totally "outside the box" or asked yourself, "Am I Creative?"
+What about when you were younger, did you love imaginative play?
+What about drawing, painting or making play-dough masterpieces?
+During our days of to-do lists and hurried moments, how wonderful it would be to have moments to treat our mind as a playground and think freely and creatively.

 Some see creativity as finding ways to express oneself openly and without judgment.
-When adults are open to expressing themselves and creating and exploring based on their personal experiences and feelings, they are better able to support young children to do the same.
+When adults are open to expressing themselves and creating and exploring things based on their personal experiences and feelings, they are better able to support young children to do the same.
 Being creative does not mean you need to be a well-known artist or a great chef.
 Being creative means you are open to expressing yourself and investigating the world around you.
 It can also mean you work to find a new and better way of answering a question or solving a problem.
-Be it daydreaming, planning, changing—creativity can be found in all people in different ways during everyday life.
+Be it daydreaming, planning, changing - creativity can show itself in all people in different ways in everyday life.

 Below are possible ideas you might consider if you're finding yourself in need of creativity: